Endeavors is helping Veterans face challenges with a new, first of its kind Veterans Wellness Center.

 The military also provides a strict structure and set of rules.
 Once this is taken away, it can be difficult for Veterans to adjust to this new unregulated lifestyle.

 Another issue that affects our Veterans is the invisible wounds they suffer from.
 A number of Veterans who served in Afghanistan and Iraq have experienced traumatic brain injuries (TBI) and post-traumatic stress disorder (PTSD).

 What will Endeavors Veteran Wellness Center Offer?

-Veterans will have access to medical care at the new $5 million Veteran’s Wellness Center which Endeavors broke ground on in San Antonio, Texas last November.
+Veterans will have access to medical care at the new Veteran Wellness Center which Endeavors broke ground on in San Antonio, Texas in November.
+2019.
 With Texas trailing only California in Veteran population, San Antonio is the ideal place to have a multitude of wellness services provided all in one space.
 From mental health to physical health to holistic health, this center will offer Veterans many services that will help them and their families deal with life after the military.

 Mental Health: psychiatric services and medication management, evidence-based psychotherapy, group therapy, art therapy, and intensive outpatient therapy.

 Physical Health: health coaching and screenings, nutritional support, individual exercise equipment, group fitness, yoga, and tai chi.